-The Journal has a circulation of 3,000 copies, which are distributed to over 160 undergraduate international relations programs and APSIA graduate international relations schools.
-Each edition includes a featured article by a leading voice in international relations; previous headliners include, Joseph R. Biden, Vice President of the United States of America, Dr. Henry A. Kissinger, former Secretary of State of the United States of America, Pascal Lamy, former Director-General of the World Trade Organization, and Robert Zoellick, President of the World Bank.
+The Journal has a circulation of 3,000 copies, which are distributed to over 190 undergraduate international relations programs and APSIA graduate international relations schools.
+Each edition includes a featured article by a leading voice in international relations; previous headliners include: 44th President of the United States, President Barack Obama; former Vice President of the United States, Joseph R. Biden; 43rd President of the United States, George W. Bush; former Secretary of State of the United States of America, Dr. Henry A. Kissinger; former Secretary of State, Madeleine Albright & former National Security Advisor Stephen Hadley; former Director-General of the World Trade Organization, Pascal Lamy; former Director-General of the World Health Organization, Margaret Chan; President of the Council on Foreign Relations, Richard Haass; and former President of the World Bank, Robert Zoellick.

 We welcome you to visit the Online Journal, at www.sirjournal.org.

-Submissions must come from current students; must be original and previously unpublished; may include research in topics relevant to international relations such as economics, political science, history, and area studies; must be between 2,000 and 6,000 words in length; must use citations according to the Chicago Manual of Style, 15th Edition; must be submitted in .docx format; and must include a cover page with the author's name, telephone number, and bibliography, the article's title, and a 200-word abstract.
+Submissions must come from current students; must be original and previously unpublished; may include research in topics relevant to international relations such as economics, political science, history, and area studies; must be between 2,000 and 6,000 words in length; must use citations according to the Chicago Manual of Style, 15th Edition; must be submitted in .docx format; and must include a cover page with the author's first and last name, telephone number (cell number preferred), physical address (to mail a copy of the journal), email address (functioning at least one year after publication), and bibliography, the article's title, and a 200-word abstract.
 Please send all submissions to email@example.com.

 Online Article Submissions: